vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 * `src/vlayer`: Contains the Prover and Verifier smart contracts.
 * `vlayer`: Has contract deployment scripts, client SDK calls to the prover, and verifier transactions.

-## Running examples locally
+## Running examples

-### All examples
 > ❗️ Make sure that you have [Bun](https://bun.sh/) installed in your system to build and run the examples.

-To run vlayer examples locally, first build the contracts by navigating to your project folder and running:
+First of, build the contracts by navigating to your project folder and running:
 ```bash
 cd your-project
 forge build